develax/RazorExpress/docs/Debugging.md

 Please, go to [expressjs.com](https://expressjs.com/en/guide/error-handling.html) to read more on *"The default error handler"* & *"Writing error handlers"* topics.
 Or at least take note of this qoute:
 > You define error-handling middleware last, after other app.use() and routes calls...

+## Parser and runtime errors
+In this case, if you are not in "production" mode, then you can see the source code of the page with the highlighted error location.
+All errors are exposed to the user as an exception named *"RazorError"*, although in fact there are 2 types of errors and they occur at different stages of template processing.
+They are parser errors and runtime errors.

+### Parser errors
+You have already seen an example of a parser error in the ["Errors handling"](#errors-handling) section.
+Obviously, these errors occur in the process of parsing the template when the parser detects that something is wrong with the structure of this template.
+In that case, it is an HTML tag structure error.